Starting Backgrounds

 Possessions:

-Special: You may hold your holy symbol aloft in both hands and Invoke Thousand Branches to amplify the effects of fortune and chance (both good and bad) for a time.
-Roll against the risk that your faith is weak; if you fail, you can’t try again today.
+Open the Canopy: You may hold your holy symbol aloft in both hands and Invoke Thousand Branches to amplify the effects of fortune and chance (both good and bad) for a time.
+Roll against the risk that your faith is weak; if you fail, you can’t try again until you spend time in meditation.

-As long as you hold the symbol aloft, everyone in the area gets +1d whenever they Push their Luck.
+As long as you hold the symbol aloft, everyone in the area gets +1d to all rolls.
 The risk and effect of all rolls is also increased by one step, so that the “default position” becomes great risk and great effect.
 Anything that relies on chance or probability becomes more erratic and unpredictable than usual, which may either be a hindrance or a help.